VyasRSrinivasan/stock-market-prediction/README.md

 4. It uses that matrix to randomly simulate probable future price paths.
 5. An **SVM with an RBF kernel** is trained on engineered features (lagged returns, rolling statistics, momentum) to predict the probability distribution over the next state.
 6. A **Monte Carlo (GBM) simulation** runs 500 independent price paths.
 When the SVM is available, its regime probabilities replace the OLS drift estimate, making the simulation regime-aware.
-7. Optionally, it retrieves recent news headlines and passes all three models' outputs to your chosen AI provider (Anthropic Claude, OpenAI, Google Gemini, or DeepSeek) to generate a contextual analysis, with optional per-article relevance summaries.
+7. Optionally, it retrieves recent news headlines and passes all three models' outputs to your chosen AI provider (Groq, Anthropic Claude, OpenAI, Google Gemini, or DeepSeek) to generate a contextual analysis, with optional per-article relevance summaries. **Groq is the default provider and is free — no API key required when using the hosted app.**
 8. All results can be **downloaded as a PDF report** with a single click.

 ---